Lincoln’s Tomb

 PARANORMAL FINDINGS

-No official hard evidence has been presented publicly because the state of Illinois doesn’t want paranormal enthusiasts descending into the tomb, taking away the purpose of honoring Lincoln, his accomplishments and this reverent place that holds the last remains of the Lincoln family.
+No official hard evidence has been presented publicly, because the state of Illinois doesn’t want paranormal enthusiasts descending into the tomb, taking away from the purpose of honoring Lincoln, his accomplishments and this reverent place that holds the last remains of his family.

 STILL HAUNTED?

 Probably so!
-Though there isn’t any hard evidence shared with the public, and no employee is allowed to talk about the paranormal activity, the spirit of Abraham Lincoln isn’t ready to rest just yet; he seeks peace that he doesn’t have; still upset about his own death that interrupted his important influence and about Tad’s death from TB.
+Though there isn’t any hard evidence which has been shared with the public, and no employee is allowed to talk about the paranormal activity, the spirit of Abraham Lincoln isn’t ready to rest just yet.
+He seeks peace that he doesn’t have, and is still upset about his own death because it interrupted his important work.
+He remains grief-stricken about Tad’s death from TB as well.

-To try to find some peace, his presence likes to visit the White House when America is in turmoil.
-He likes to visit the Illinois State Capitol buildings where he achieved a lot for his constituents.
-So, it makes sense that he would try to reconcile his feelings at his own tomb memorial.
+To try to find some peace, his apparition likes to visit the White House when America is in turmoil.
+He also visits the Illinois State Capitol buildings where he achieved much for his constituents.
+It makes sense that he would try to reconcile his feelings at his own tomb memorial.

 LOCATION